-Evaughnlynn leaned back and glanced at her father to see his eyes blink twice and then close.
+Evaughnlynn glanced at her father to see his eyes blink twice and then close.
 She smiled and winked at Roselyn sitting across from her.
-Roselyn held out her hand and a
+Roselyn held out her hand and a ball of yarn

 Evaughnlynn shook her head, and then crossed her wrists and flapped her hands.
 The ball of yarn in Roselyn’s hands disappeared and a sparrow appeared in its place.
 Roselyn leaned back